 The City uses the current International Society of Arboriculture (ISA) guidelines as a standard for pruning and planting methods.

 Most City Street Trees are scheduled for routine pruning every 8 years.
 Certain species require more frequent pruning.
-The attached map shows the pruning areas and the attached schedule indicates the pruning year for each area.
+The attached map (PDF) shows the pruning areas and the attached schedule (PDF) indicates the pruning year for each area.

 Each year the City contracts to have approximately 2000 trees pruned.
 In-house staff will structure prune all trees that are less then 6 inches in diameter at breast height (DBH).

 The TMP also removes dead, dying or undesirable trees.
 An undesirable tree is a tree that has been determined to be inappropriate as a street tree because it causes excessive sidewalk damage or grows too tall for its location, usually under power lines.
 There is an approved list of undesirable trees.
 The City removes undesirable trees as the budget allows and as requested by residents.
 All trees that are removed are replaced by an appropriate species from the list of approved trees.
 If the tree cannot be replaced in the same location, a tree will be planted elsewhere in the City.
-Please refer to the "Tree Removal Process" for more information.
+Please refer to the "Tree Removal Process" (PDF) for more information.

 If a resident or a business has an empty tree pocket in front of their property and would like a tree planted, they can request one and the City will plant one as soon as the budget allows.